 Final Thoughts on How to Sell on Facebook Marketplace

 Side note, trunks are actually pretty comfortable.
-Having all this furniture gone will certainly make our moving day easier!
-I’m praying I can find nice pieces to replace the stuff I sold, and soon.
+Having all this furniture gone will undoubtedly make our moving day easier!
+I’m praying I can find lovely pieces to replace the stuff I sold, and soon.
 At any rate, it sure beats the creepiness of Craigslist.